bitcraze/crazyflie-clients-python/docs/cfloader.md

 The Crazyflie can be bootloaded from the commandline using the *cfloader* script.

-**Note:** To enter the bootloader for the Crazyflie 2.X power off thX platform and start it again by pressing the power button for at least 1.5 seconds, but not more than 5.
+**Note:** To enter the bootloader for the Crazyflie 2.X power off the platform and start it again by pressing the power button for at least 1.5 seconds, but not more than 5.